zng-ui/zng/crates/cargo-zng/README.md

 ],
 ```

-Now widgets format with the format context action and command.
+Now Zng macros format with the format context action and command.

 ## `new`